storiny/camo-js/README.md

 ```

 The <digest> is a 40 character hex encoded HMAC digest generated with a shared secret key and the unescaped <encoded-image-url> value.
 The <encoded-image-url> is the absolute URL locating an image.
 Each byte of the <encoded-image-url> should be hex encoded such that the resulting value includes only characters `[0-9a-f]`.

+An [`encodeHex`](https://github.com/storiny/camo-js/blob/main/src/utils/encode/index.ts) function is exposed from the `utils` directory to generate digest and encoded url from an insecure url.

 ## Environment